terrynary/StarWarsWebsite/README.md

 This is a simple Full Stack Star Wars application specific to star ships.
-This will seed the data retrieved for Star Wars Star Ships from the SWAPI api (https://swapi.dev/api/starships/) Then a basic CRUD api for accessing that newly created database which also includes Swagger access for the api.
+This will seed the data retrieved for Star Wars Star Ships from the SWAPI api (https://swapi.dev/api/starships/) Then a basic CRUD minimal api for accessing that newly created database which also includes Swagger access for the api.
 Also a basic SPA for accessing the CRUD functionality.

 How to Run Locally: